inf15/inf15b-dwh-b/README.md

 Data Warehousing Projekt, Gruppe B

 # Importing excel data into the landing zone
-The Import was accomplished by using the Jaspersoftl ETL tool.
+The Import was accomplished by using the Jaspersoft ETL tool.
 You can download it [here](https://community.jaspersoft.com/community-download)

 ## Running import jobs